It's no coincidence that "tattoo removal Singapore" is one of the most searched phrases on Google - 1 in every 4 persons regret ever getting a tattoo.

 15. How long is the downtime for laser tattoo removal?

-The downtime is usually 3 – 7 days of skin redness and mild scabbing.
+The downtime is usually 3 to 7 days of skin redness and mild scabbing.
 During this time, sun protection is of utmost importance.

-Post-laser care is the difference between achieving a good result and development of complications.
+Post-laser care is the difference between achieving a good result and the development of complications.

 16. How can you get the best results after tattoo removal treatment?